Sher Pride: January Marie Lapuz

-January Marie Lapuz (born John Carlo Embo Lapuz; April 9, 1986 – September 30, 2012) was the social coordinator of Sher Vancouver and was the first transgender person to become an Executive member of the organization.
+January Marie Lapuz, born John Carlo Embo Lapuz, April 9, 1986 to September 30, 2012, was the social coordinator of Sher Pride and was the first transgender person to become an executive member of the organization.

-She died of multiple stab wounds in New Westminster, BC due to an altercation with a client over the price of a sexual encounter.
-Sher Vancouver wrote to the City of New Westminster advocating for a memorial for January Marie Lapuz.
+She died of multiple stab wounds in New Westminster, British Columbia, due to an altercation with a client over the price of a sexual encounter.
+Sher Pride wrote to the City of New Westminster advocating for a memorial for January Marie Lapuz.

-Youth Leadership Award
+January Award

-In 2015, Sher Vancouver launched the January Marie Lapuz Youth Leadership Award to recognize youth who are 16 to 30 who demonstrate involvement, commitment, and leadership in the LGBTQ community.
-Social activist Jaspreet Chahal of Surrey, BC was the inaugural winner in 2015 and South Asian LGBTQ magazine Founder Sukhdeep Singh of India was the winner in 2016.
-Social activists Prachi Khanna was the winner in 2017, and Shilpa Narayan in 2018, both of Surrey, BC.
+In 2015, Sher Pride launched the January Marie Lapuz Youth Leadership Award to recognize youth aged 16 to 30 who demonstrate involvement, commitment, and leadership in the LGBTQ community.
+Social activist Jaspreet Chahal of Surrey, British Columbia, was the inaugural winner in 2015, and South Asian LGBTQ magazine founder Sukhdeep Singh of India was the winner in 2016.
+Social activists Prachi Khanna and Shilpa Narayan, both of Surrey, were the winners in 2017 and 2018, respectively.
 Transgender Lebanese journalist and activist Norma Lize of Vancouver was the winner in 2019.
-Christopher Nkambwe who founded the African Centre for Refugees in Ontario was the winner in 2020.
-In 2021, community developer Crecien Bencio of Vancouver became the first Filipino to win the award, which is notable because January Marie Lapuz was also a proud Filipina.
+Christopher Nkambwe, who founded the African Centre for Refugees in Ontario, was the winner in 2020.
+In 2021, community developer Crecien Bencio of Vancouver became the first Filipino to win the award.

+The award was officially rebranded as the January Award in 2025 to mark its 10th year.